-Theft from Employer/Embezzlement
+Theft from Employer / Embezzlement

-Theft, embezzlement and fraud
+Theft, Embezzlement and Fraud

 As an employee, you hold a position of trust in relation to your employer.
 In other words, your employer trusts you not to steal from them.
 That is why if you are accused of theft from your employer, it is much more troubling than an ordinary theft charge.

 Embezzlement is the financial misappropriation of funds belonging to the company and its shareholders.
-This might happen if you draw funds from the company account for your own personal use, without the authorisation of the shareholders.
+This might happen if you draw funds from the company account for your own personal use, without the authorization of the shareholders.
 In Canada, embezzlement is an aggravated form of theft.

 If deception is involved in the unlawful taking of the monies, you will likely also face charges of fraud.

 Once an internal investigation begins, you must seek legal advice immediately.
 The lawyers at Mickelson & Whysall have the experience and knowledge to help you.
 There are various defence strategies for dealing with a charge once it has been laid.